 - Episcopal Place is a senior living facility in Chester.
 Church members serve meals weekly to residents.
 Heartstrings members knit and crochet for hospitals and the Seamen’s Institute.

-- Heartstrings make items for local hospital and the Seaman's Church Institute.
+- Heartstrings make items for local hospitals and the Seaman's Church Institute.

 - The Youth Group provides meals for the Connect Shelter in Darby.